Kelechukwu/kelechukwu_nwosu_test/2.versioning/README.md

+# Background
+This is a software library that accepts 2 version string as input and returns whether one is greater than, equal, or less than the other.
+As an example: “1.2” is greater than “1.1”.
+Please note that **this library uses the matematical symbols for greater than (>), equal(==), and less than(<) for brevity.**

-# How to install versioning library
+## How to install versioning library
 **Version**: Python3.X
 ```bash
 $ cd versioning